Extending a Telematics App Into 9 Languages

-Move the management to Phrase, an enterprise digital translation and localization platform
+Move the management to Phrase Strings, an enterprise digital translation and localization platform

 The complexity of the problem required rethinking Movingdots’ entire approach to adding multiple languages.
 Not only did they need a more automated process across the entire translation workflow, they needed a scalable solution that would help them to quickly add additional language markets based on demand.

-They began by determining that they needed an off the shelf solution designed to manage the entire software translation workflow, including translator management, developer communications, internal testing and review, and automated implementation of translated elements.
-They chose Phrase, a platform designed by software app developers to solve their own translation challenges, that eventually became its own dedicated business.
+They began by determining that they needed an off-the-shelf solution designed to manage the entire software translation workflow, including translator management, developer communications, internal testing and review, and automated implementation of translated elements.
+They chose Phrase Strings, a platform designed by software app developers to solve their own translation challenges, that eventually became its own dedicated business.

 Movingdots got access to Swiss Re’s internal localization resources for running the translation tasks.
-With a platform like Phrase, potential communication issues could be largely avoided as everyone could access relevant sections of the platform, offering real time issue resolution and avoiding errors and omissions.
-Today, working with a team of around fifteen people, the communication capabilities in Phrase help everything run smoothly.
+With a platform like Phrase Strings, potential communication issues could be largely avoided as everyone could access relevant sections of the platform, offering real-time issue resolution and avoiding errors and omissions.
+Today, working with a team of around fifteen people, the communication capabilities in Phrase Strings helps everything run smoothly.

 When a customer asks for a new language version…